QuickBooks Blog

 1. Report your W-2 income: Begin by gathering your W-2 forms from all your employers.
 Enter the information from these forms into the appropriate sections of your tax return, such as wages, salaries, and tips.
 Ensure you enter all the details correctly to avoid any discrepancies.

-2. Report your 1099 income and deductions: Next, gather all 1099 forms that show the income you earned as an independent contractor or freelancer.
+2. Report your 1099 income and deductions: Next, gather all 1099 forms showing the income you earned as an independent contractor or freelancer.
 Enter the income you received from each client or source into the relevant section of your tax return.
 If you had any deductible expenses related to your self-employment work, also include them as deductions to reduce your tax liability.

 3. Calculate self-employment tax: As a self-employed individual, you’ll need to pay self-employment tax, which covers both the employer and employee portions of Social Security and Medicare taxes.
 You can use a self-employment tax calculator for this step.